grimkor/fs-stat-tracker/README.md

 Current release: [Click here](https://github.com/grimkor/fs-stat-tracker/releases)

-# FS Stat Tracker
+# Fantasy Strike Stat Tracker

-FS Stat Tracker is a stat tracker for Fantasy Strike.
-By running in the background the FS Stat Tracker will record match and game results as they occur feeding back win:loss and rank for ranked and casual.
+Fantasy Strike Stat Tracker is a stat tracker for Fantasy Strike.
+By running in the background the Fantasy Strike Stat Tracker will record match and game results as they occur feeding back win:loss and rank for ranked and casual.

-FS Stat Tracker achieves this by reading the game logs and storing results in a local database.
+Fantasy Strike Stat Tracker achieves this by reading the game logs and storing results in a local database.
 All data is stored locally and not shared over the internet.

 ![Screenshot](img/fs-stat-tracker_overview.png)